3doggnigght/QA-projects/README.md

 # QA-projects
-Just a place with my testing files
+Just a place with my test files